bitcoin/bitcoin/doc/build-osx.md

 **Updated for MacOS [11.2](https://www.apple.com/macos/big-sur/)**

-This guide describes how to build bitcoind, command-line utilities, and GUI on macOS
+This guide describes how to build bitcoind, command-line utilities, and GUI on macOS.

+bitcoind or bitcoin-daemon is a Bitcoin client under the MIT license in 32-bit and 64-bit versions.

-**Note:** The following is for Intel Macs only!
+**:warning: Important:** The following is for Intel Macs only!

 ## Dependencies